CV

 • Teaching Assistant (Eötvös Loránd University (ELTE), Dept. of English Linguistics)

-• [2023, upcoming] Tatár, Cs., Brennan, J. R., Krivokapić, J., Keshet, E. Early prosodic marking of sarcasm and its perception in autistic and neurotypical adults.
-Talk at the 43rd TABU Dag, June 15-16, University of Groningen, Groningen, The Netherlands.
+• Tatár, Cs., Brennan, J. R., Krivokapić, J., Keshet, E. (2023, June 15-16) Early prosodic marking of sarcasm and its perception in autistic and neurotypical adults.
+[Confrence talk] 43rd TABU Dag, University of Groningen, Groningen, The Netherlands.

-• [2023] Tatár, Cs., Brennan, J. R., Krivokapić, J., Keshet, E. Early prosodic marking of sarcasm and its perception in autistic and neurotypical adults.
-Poster presentation at the 13th International Student Poster Presentation Conference, May 12, Eötvös Loránd University.
+• Tatár, Cs., Brennan, J. R., Krivokapić, J., Keshet, E. (2023, May 12) Early prosodic marking of sarcasm and its perception in autistic and neurotypical adults.
+[Poster presentation] 13th International Student Poster Presentation Conference, Eötvös Loránd University.
 Budapest, Hungary. (virtual)

 https://isppc.elte.hu/?p=108

-[voted best in its category by the academic board]
+[voted best in its category by the academic board (link)]

 • 2021-present – Computational Neurolinguistics Lab